jnissan1/wdc-devops-assignment/infrastructure/README.md

     * S3_BUCKET_NAME - The S3 bucket name for the terraform backend.
     * AWS_REGION - if a region is found, you will be prompt for confirmation\region change.

-After the initial infrastructure deployment, if you want, you can run `terraform apply -var-file=env.tfvars` or ` terraform destroy -var-file=env.tfvars` normally inside the Infrastructure folder.

 ## Additional configurations
 You can edit `env.tfvars.template` and add additional access information -